 - Pull customer lists for Stripe and Shopify.

-- Expand competitor graph by one layer.
+- Expand the competitor graph by one layer.

 - Re-run customer pull on selected adjacent competitors.